nel-lab/mesmerize-napari/README.md

 ![streaming](./screenshots/napari_streaming.gif)

 # Creating a working environment
-Currently a bit wonky to get napari and caiman in the same env.
-This order of steps worked for me on Arch Linux (Should be similar on Ubuntu too).
+The installation of `napari` and `caiman` in the same env is a work in progress.
+This order of steps worked for me on Ubuntu.

 Install `napari` first and then `caiman`